QA Executive

 Perform actions like accept(), dismiss(), getText() on the alert

-Q29.
-What is sampling Quantity in process validation according to guidline
+Q. What is the recommended sampling quantity for process validation according to guidelines?

 Sampling quantity in process validation refers to the number of units or batches selected for testing to ensure the process is consistently producing quality products.